phucnguyenavn/vue-journal/README.md

 - Plug the cookie in.
 - Debug in vscode is weird.
 - Icon inside input (Relative and absolute).
-- import.meta.env.VITE_ just a reminder.
+- import.meta.env.VITE\_ just a reminder.
-- * use ref to get DOM , LifeHooks so important!
+- - use ref to get DOM , LifeHooks so important!
 -

 ## Goals

 - An app where I can keep track of myself whether it is thought or activity, mood.